univention/keycloak-extensions/tests/e2e/README.md

 ## For test engineers

-We use the [page object pattern](https://martinfowler.com/bliki/PageObject.html) to represent Portal pages.
+We use the [page object pattern](https://martinfowler.com/bliki/PageObject.html) to represent Keycloak admin pages.
 The page objects are in `src/pages`.

 You can pip install the page objects as a package using